airdeploy/airdeploy-docs/docs/api-reference-ts.md

 Flagger.setEntity(null) // to remove global entity
 ```

-Note: If you don't provide an entity to Flagger:
+>If you don't provide an entity to Flagger:
-- flag functions always resolve with default variation
+>- flag functions always resolve with the default variation
-- track doesn't record an event
+>- track doesn't record an event

 Rule of thumb: make sure you provided an entity to the Flagger